 The Australasian barnacle Austrominius (previously Elminius) modestus was introduced to British waters on ships during the second world war.
 However, its overall effect on the dynamics of rocky shores has been small as Austrominius modestus has simply replaced some individuals of a group of co-occurring barnacles (Raffaelli & Hawkins, 1999).
-Although present monitoring indicates it has not outnumbered native barnacles in the Isle of Cumbrae (Gallagher et al., 2015), it may dominate in estuaries where it is more tolerant of lower salinities than Semibalanus balanoides (Gomes-Filho, et al., 2010).
-The degree of wave exposure experienced by this biotope will limit colonization by Austrominius modestus, which tends to be present in more sheltered biotopes.
+Although present, monitoring indicates it has not outnumbered native barnacles in the Isle of Cumbrae (Gallagher et al., 2015) it may dominate in estuaries where it is more tolerant of lower salinities than Semibalanus balanoides (Gomes-Filho et al., 2010).